U.S. Senate Republican leader wants Trump impeachment trial pushed to February | CBC News

 McConnell, who said this week that Trump "provoked" his supporters before the riot, has not said how he will vote.
 He told his Republican colleagues that it will be a vote of conscience.

-Democrats would need the support of at least 17 Republicans to convict Trump, a high bar.
+Democrats need the support of two-thirds of senators present to convict Trump, a high bar in an upper chamber now evenly split between the two parties.

 While a handful of Senate Republicans have indicated they are open to conviction, most have said they believe a trial will be divisive and questioned the legality of trying a president after he has left office.